Farsi vs Dari: Major Similarities and Differences

 But the differences range from everyday words to complicated ones used in government and business, and cover verbs, adjectives, and nouns.

 There’s no over-arching rule about how the vocabularies are different.
-I’ve heard some claim that Afghani Dari has more Arabic words, and some claim that Afghani Dari is more “pure” than Farsi that modern Iranian Farsi… both claims can be supported by some examples, and refuted by others.
-The best way to summarise the difference is that the vocabularies of Farsi and Dari evolved independently over time and now do not overlap 100%.
+I’ve heard some claim that Afghani Persian has more Arabic words, and some claim that Afghani Persian is “purer” than Persian as it’s spoken in Iran.
+Both claims can be supported by some examples, and refuted by others.

 But from my observation (and the opinions of those who speak one language, and understand the other)